Tansy Davies: Commissions

-Other works include Streamlines (CBSO Youth Orchestra/Paul Daniel); Contraband (Britten Sinfonia); kingpin (City of London Sinfonia), Adorned (Haugesund CO – Norway), Hinterland (Cheltenham Festival), Rift (BBC Concert Orchestra) and Elephant and Castle (a large-scale multi-media work for the 2007 Aldeburgh Festival, co-written with Warp Records DJ Mira Calix, and directed by Tim Hopkins).
 In February 2007, the Birmingham Contemporary Music Group and Thomas Adès gave the premiere of Falling Angel, a 20-minute commission for large ensemble in Birmingham, and at the Présences festival in Paris.
 Her first commission for The Proms, Wild Card for orchestra, received its world premiere in September 2010.

 Musical style

-Davies' music is informed by the worlds of the classical avant-garde, funk and experimental rock.
-As well, her scores contain unusual directions, such as 'urban, muscular', 'seedy, low slung', 'stealthy' and 'solid, grinding'.
+Davies' music is informed by the worlds of the classical avant-garde, funk, experimental rock, disco, bebop, alt-pop and modernism.
+Her scores contain unusual directions, such as 'urban, muscular', 'seedy, low slung', 'stealthy' and 'solid, grinding'.
 Other influences on her compositions have included the architecture of Zaha Hadid, in her trumpet concerto Spiral House.
 She has also collaborated with the video artist Zara Matthews.
+The Independent said of her:

+Of her 2006 work Falling Angel, Davies said in the Daily Telegraph:

 Recordings

-Davies has been the subject of three portrait CDs, Troubairitz (Nonclassical Recordings, 2011), Spine (NMC Recordings, 2012), and Nature (NMC, 2021).
+Davies has been the subject of three portrait CDs, Troubairitz (Nonclassical Recordings, 2011), Spine (NMC Recordings, 2012) and Nature (NMC, 2021).
 Other compositions appear in various anthologies, notably on the NMC label.

 Compositions

+Davies' first opera, Between Worlds, is about the terror attacks in the USA in 2001.
+She commented in the Guardian: I don’t think it could have been done earlier.
+It just grew organically.
+We had another idea first.
+But gradually the librettist [poet] Nick Drake and the director Deborah Warner moved step by step towards it.
+The idea grew in all of us, and we knew we had to be brave and let ourselves be led by our highest instincts; to make something intensely human and to somehow transform or transcend the darkness into light.
+The story is told from many perspectives, from those trapped inside one of the Twin Towers, from there on the ground (people in NYC looking up), and from a far, cosmic place: an orchestral “fabric of the universe”, with the figure of a shaman at its centre who relays messages across time and space...
+Music is a fantastic vehicle for expressing energy, emotion, feelings that go beyond language.Her chamber opera of 2018, Cave, with Drake as librettist again, was staged in an abandoned industrial warehouse by The Royal Opera.
+It uses electronics as well as a small ensemble and "only two singers".